 Areas of Interest

-- Usable security
+- Usable Encryption

 - Ph.D. in Computer Science, Brigham Young University, 2016

-Dr. Scott Ruoti is an assistant professor in the EECS department at the University of Tennessee, I was a researcher at MIT Lincoln Laboratory.
-While there, he led a range of efforts, including acting as the chief architect for the Department of Homeland Security’s Cyber.gov program that is tasked with creating a next-generation cybersecurity architecture for all non-DoD federal departments and agencies.
-He also led a research team exploring non-cryptocurrency usages for Blockchain technology.
-Prior to his time at MIT Lincoln Laboratory he had worked at Microsoft, Microsoft Research, Google, Blue Coat Systems (Symantec), and Sandia National Laboratory.
+Prior to coming too the University of Tennessee, I was a researcher at MIT Lincoln Laboratory.
+While there, I led a range of efforts, including acting as the chief architect for the Department of Homeland Security’s Cyber.gov program that is tasked with creating a next-generation cybersecurity architecture for all non-DoD federal departments and agencies.
+I also led a research team exploring non-cryptocurrency usages for Blockchain technology.
+Prior to my time at MIT Lincoln Laboratory I’ve also worked at Microsoft, Microsoft Research, Google, Blue Coat Systems (Symantec), and Sandia National Laboratories.